 Tip 5.
 Check Internet Connection

-Any issues with the network may lead to photos not uploading to iCloud problem.
+Any issues with the network may lead to photos not uploading to iCloud from iPhone problem.
 To upload photos to iCloud, a stable Internet connection is required.
-Please make sure your iPhone has connected to strong Wi-Fi.
+Please make sure your iPhone is connected to strong Wi-Fi.
 You may turn on/off Airplane mode to refresh the Internet.

 You can keep your iPhone charging and connected to Wi-Fi overnight.
 In addition, please make sure that the Low Power mode is turned off.

 If the iPhone's network connection is unstable, you can try to upload photos to iCloud from computer.
 First transfer photos from iPhone to computer and then save photos to iCloud.